mariamgasoyan/GuessTheWord/README.md

 # “Guess the word” game

 1.Overview\
 My goal in the scope of this project is to build a “Guess The Word” game.
 The user needs to guess and imput the letters contained in  the hidden word considering the given hints and the number of needed letters (shown as dots).
-Each additional success adds points to the user’s account, while each failure takes some of the collected points away.
+Each additional success adds two points to the user’s account, while each failure takes one point away.

 2.Target Users\
 -Who: Anyone, especially foreign speakers.\
 -What: A game.\
--When: I would like to launch the game in 1.5 month.\
+-When: I would like to launch the game by June 2019.\
--How: The users will be able to download the game from our Website.
+-How: The users will be able to play de game using python console application.

 3.User Problems Solved\
 User need: Users sometimes need a light and a mind training way to spend their free time. \